ElliotKillick/qvm-create-windows-qube/README.md

 ## Todo

 - [x] Gain the ability to reliably unpack/insert answer file/repack for any given ISO 9660 (Windows ISO format)
-    - ISO 9660 is write-once (i.e. read-only) filesystem you cannot just add a file to it without creating a whole new ISO
+    - ISO 9660 is write-once (i.e. read-only) filesystem; you cannot just add a file to it without creating a whole new ISO
     - Blocking issue for supporting other versions of Windows
-    - This is the same way VMWare does it as can be seen by the "Creating Disk..." part in the video below (Further research indicated that they use `mkisofs`)
+    - This is the same way VMWare does it as can be seen by the "Creating Disk..." part in the video below (Further research indicates that they use `mkisofs`)
     - In the future, it would be best for Qubes to do this by [extending livirt XML templates](https://github.com/QubesOS/qubes-issues/issues/5085)
         - Much faster
         - Saves storage due to not having to create a new ISO